 Nothing says Thanksgiving more than a turkey.
 While we can handle the increased fat of the turkey meat and skin, as well as the additional seasonings, our dogs often cannot.
 There are options to give your dog a little turkey, but it’s important to remember that you shouldn’t get creative with food if your pet is on a hypoallergenic diet or has other health issues for which your vet has advised against it.

-For those who are less inclined to use turkey for Thanksgiving, chicken is a good alternative.
+For those who are less inclined to use turkey for their dog's Thanksgiving, chicken is a good alternative.
 Boiled, boneless, skinless chicken breast chopped up is a great option.
 There are chicken-flavored canned dog foods and baby foods as well.
 There are also chicken-flavored dog food toppers.

 Turkey may be the main dish, but the sides help make it shine.
 Again, the way we prepare side dishes such as casseroles, stuffing, and veggies, often makes them unsafe for our dogs.
 The good news is that many of the same ingredients can easily be made dog-friendly.